rakshverma/Sociofy/README.md

 - **Visitor Insights:** Gold members can see profile visitors.
 - **Bot Feature:** AI-based bot for FAQs and assistance.
 - **Chat Rooms:** Users can join public or private chat rooms.
-- **Admin Moderation:** Admins can warn or ban users violating platform policies.
+- **Admin Moderation:** Admins can ban users no frontend for admin but mark isbanned true in MONGO DB ATLAS to ban the user.

 ## Tech Stack

 ### Backend:

 - Node.js with Express.js
-- Django (Python) (optional for specific backend tasks)
+- Flask (Python) (optional for specific backend tasks)
-- MongoDB & MySQL for database storage
+- MongoDB community server(Set it up for local host)
 - JWT for authentication

 ### Frontend: